Streampunk/beamengine/doc/redisio.md

 Delete a direct rendition relationship recorded between a `target` and `source`.
 The `source` and `target` can be a either a beam coder value of format type (`format`, `muxer` or `demuxer`) or the name of a content item.
 The order of `source` and `target` is important.

-The result of a successful deletion is `[ 1, 1 ]` indicating that both the forward and reverse recording of the relationship have been removed.
-A result of `[ 0, 0 ]` indicates that no such rendition relationship is recorded.
+The result of a successful deletion is `[ 1, 1, 1 ]` indicating that the forward and reverse recording of the relationship have been removed along with the stream map.
+A result of `[ 0, 0, 0 ]` indicates that no such rendition relationship is currently recorded.
+A result `[ 1, 1, 0 ]` indicates that the rendition is no longer recorded and it did not have a stream map.

 ### redisio.createTransformation(source, target, [recipe, [bounds]])